haraldh/chainerror/booksrc/tutorial5.md

 # }
 ~~~

-Note, that we changed the output of the error in `main()` from `Debug` to `Display`, so we don't see
+Note, that because we changed the output of the error in `main()` from
-the error backtrace with filename and line number.
+`Debug` to `Display`, we don't see the error backtrace with filename and line number.

 To enable the `Display` backtrace, you have to enable the feature `display-cause` for `chainerror`.